 Technical data points like page load speed or bounce rate have always been important metrics for ecommerce businesses, but these simple metrics are no longer enough.
 As the market grows in size and complexity, you need to analyse way more data to make informed decisions and find growth opportunities.

 Rather than analysing data in isolation, combine multiple quantitative metrics with insight from qualitative research.
-This will uncover otherwise hidden problems on your website and explain why these problems are there.
-You can also measure performance and uncover missing features.
+This will uncover otherwise hidden problems on your website and explain why problems are there.
+You can also measure performance and discover missing features.
 In 2016, avoid data blindness if you want to have a clear picture of your business and a strong sense of where it should go.